 Since joining the faculty, Professor Ryan has filled many nights and weekends consulting in his areas of expertise (Procedure, Appeals, and Jurisdiction).
 He has been either lead counsel or consultant on dozens of trials and appeals in state and federal courts within and without Texas, including the Supreme Courts of the United States and Texas.
 “I always want to be active in the practice of law while I’m teaching it.
 Doing both makes me better at both.
 When I teach students about writing appellate briefs, I want to teach them from both theory and experience.
 Teaching requires breaking things down into fundamental concepts, which of course then aids in the execution of the principles taught.”
 Professor Ryan teaches and writes about Federal Jurisdiction and also teaches Contracts, Oil & Gas, and Appellate Advocacy.
 He serves as the faculty advisor to the Baylor Federalist Society.

-Professor Ryan and his wife, Christie, have three boys, ages 6, 4, and 1.
-In the spare time he does not have, Ryan obsesses over fantasy football, casually studies behavioral economics, and is an up-and-coming coach in the 6-year-old flag-football world.
+Professor Ryan and his wife, Christie, are the proud parents of three boys.
+In his spare time, Professor Ryan obsesses over fantasy football, casually studies behavioral economics, and is active in coaching youth sports.